ELGAS Knowledge Hub

 First, some short summary answers:

-Is Propane Gas the Same as LPG – Is LP Gas the Same as Propane
+What is Propane – Is Propane the Same as LPG – Is LPG Propane – Liquefied Petroleum Gas vs Propane

 “Propane is LPG but not all LPG is propane” is a phrase I coined many years ago and it best describes the relationship between propane gas and LPG.

-LPG – liquefied petroleum gas – can also contain butane, isobutane, ethane and pentane, flammable hydrocarbon gases liquefied under pressure.
+LPG – liquefied petroleum gas – can also contain butane (butane gas), isobutane, ethane and pentane, flammable hydrocarbon gases liquefied under pressure.

-Butane vs Propane – How do Butane and Propane Differ?
+Propane vs Butane – How do Butane (Butane Gas) and Propane (Propane Gas) Differ?

-Butane vs Propane vs IsobutaneWhen comparing butane vs propane, the most important differences are boiling point and vapour pressure.
+Butane vs Propane vs IsobutaneWhen comparing butane vs propane, the most important differences are butane and propane boiling point and vapour pressure.

 So, propane (propane gas) will continue to vaporise – turn to gas – even in colder climates, down to -42°C.